brycebien/ASE-Capstone/ase_capstone/documentation/user_manual.md

 ###### Notifications

-* notifications display on timed intervals with event reporting and class times
+* notifications display on timed intervals with event reporting and class times, they will alert you when needed
-* a notification drawer is viewable on the main map page to view missed notifications
+* a notification drawer is viewable on the main map page to view missed notifications, tap the bell icon to see those notifications
 * you are able to see all notifications, either inside or outside of the app

 ##### Class Schedule Page